desarus0/Recur/README.md

 ## Deployment

-Pushing to `main` builds the Docker images, pushes them to AWS ECR, and deploys to EC2 over SSH. nginx serves the frontend, proxies the API, and handles HTTPS with a Let's Encrypt certificate.
+Pushing to `main` builds the server and client images, pushes them to AWS ECR, and deploys to EC2 over SSH.
+In production, nginx serves the frontend, proxies API requests, and terminates HTTPS with a Let's Encrypt certificate.